Ruffmantom/weather-app/README.md

     $("#serched-cities").prepend(b);
 }
 ```
-### He also helped me figure out why it was doubling with every time the recently searched button got pressed. basically it was adding an event listener each time the code ran and in reality that is not what I wanted but he introduced me to the unbind() method so that every time the code ran i would not repeat putting a event listener on the recently created button
+### He also helped me figure out why it was doubling with every time the recently searched button got pressed. basically it was adding an event listener each time the code ran, and in reality that is not what I wanted.
+But he introduced me to the unbind() method so that every time the code ran it would not repeat putting a event listener on the recently created button
 ```
 $(".searched")
         .unbind('click')